celestiaorg/docs/docs/nodes/mocha-testnet.md

 querying the node's state and broadcasting transactions on the Celestia network.
 The default port is 26657.

-Below is a list of RPC endpoints you can use to connect to Mocha Testnet:
+Below is a list of RPC endpoints you can use to connect to Mocha testnet:

 * [https://rpc-mocha.pops.one](https://rpc-mocha.pops.one)
 * [https://rpc.mocha.celestia.counterpoint.software](https://rpc.mocha.celestia.counterpoint.software)